World-Class Art, Right on Campus

 Focusing on artists working in Chicago between about 1950 and the present, the collection displays a broad range of artistic ideas and inﬂuences.

 The collection dates to 1971, when Elmhurst received federal funding to purchase art for the newly built A.C.
 Buehler Library.
-The College focused its collection on works by a group of emerging and affordable Chicago artists—a group that would later be known as the Chicago Imagists.
+The University focused its collection on works by a group of emerging and affordable Chicago artists—a group that would later be known as the Chicago Imagists.

 Visit the Collection